Behaviour Policy

 Understanding Self-Injurious Behaviour

-Self-injurious behaviour is when a pupil harms themselves, it’s sometimes called self-harm.
+Self-injurious behaviour is when a pupil harms themselves.
+For this reason, it’s sometimes called self-harm.
 This might be head banging on floors, walls or other surfaces, hand or arm biting, hair pulling, face or head slapping, skin picking, scratching or pinching.
 The pupil may not have another way of telling adults their needs, wants or feelings.
 These behaviours may be a way of communicating frustration, getting an object or activity they want, managing anxiety, communicating discomfort or pain.
 When these behaviours are present the teacher will work with stakeholders to better understand these behaviours and find a way to prevent and replace these behaviours.

 Adults supporting these behaviours will: